 see-TOE-sah.
-Greek ıpıç iris, rainbow.
-Latin seta, hair.
+Latin seta, hair; for the many-colored corolla hairs.
 Taxonomy: This east Asian and North Pacific species needs critical work to determine if any of the subspecific names are valid.
 "Iris setosa was originally described from Siberia; whether our populations are an extension from or were formerly continuous with the Asian ones is not known.
 Two varieties from Japan, var. hondoensis Honda and var. nasuensis Hara, with 2n = 54 may be triploids."
 [FNA vol. 26 p.
 380].
-FNA doesn't even mention the Hultén name ssp. interior (Anders) Hult. which is barely separable from the species.
+FNA doesn't even mention the Hultén name ssp. interior (Anders) Hultén which is barely separable from the species.
 Notes: This is a common seaside flower that looks just as gorgeous as any garden iris.
-The flowers are large, with petals ~ 2 cm long, rich purpleblue and larger sepals (up to ~ 1.5 x 5 cm) with yellow and white bases and dark purple lines radiating from the base.
-The leaves are stiff and wide, some ~ 2 cm, and in a clump of a dozen to several dozen.
+The flowers are large, with petals \sim 2 cm long, rich purpleblue and larger sepals (up to \sim 1.5 x 5 cm) with yellow and white bases and dark purple lines radiating from the base.
+The leaves are stiff and wide, some \sim 2 cm, and in a clump of a dozen to several dozen.
 It is a joy to walk along the beach section of the Rainforest Trail in mid-summer and find this beauty in amongst the much taller beach grass.
 This patch produced capsules that were filled to the brim with seeds.

-Ruscaceae M. Roemer 1840 ruscus
+It produces an amazing show in the shallow pond between Glacier Highway and the Eagle Beach picnic area road.
+Ruscaceae M. Roemer 1840 ruscus Taxonomy: see notes under Liliaceae.

 Maianthemum F.H.
-Wiggers 1780
+Wiggers 1780 my-ANN-theh-mum.

-my-ANN-theh-mum.
 Latin Maius, May + Greek ἄνθος anthos, a flower; hence, Mayflower as many flower in May.
 Maianthemum dilatatum (Alphonso Wood) A. Nelson & J.F.
 Macbride 1916, false lily-of-the-valley, two-leaved Solomon's seal, May-lily, deer heartleaf, snakeberry dill-uh-TAY-tum.
 Latin dilatatus, dilated; widened out.